mindsdb/mindsdb_python_sdk/CONTRIBUTING.md

 * Discuss the code implementation
 * Submit a bug fix
 * Propose new features
-* Test Mindsdb Python SDK
+* Test Mindsdb

 # Code contributions
 In general, we follow the "fork-and-pull" Git workflow.

-1. Fork the Mindsdb Python SDK repository
+1. Fork the Mindsdb repository
 2. Clone the repository
 3. Make changes and commit them
 4. Push your local branch to your fork